25 years ago, 2 Bend dogs on doggie death row drew worldwide attention - and were spared - KTVZ

 25 years ago, 2 Bend dogs on doggie death row drew worldwide attention — and were spared

-'Crazy, viral moment' before internet helped press lawmakers to change state law
+'Crazy, viral moment' before internet took off helped press lawmakers to change state law

 BEND, Ore.
 (KTVZ) -- A quarter-century ago, back when Michael Jordan was dominating the NBA and Bill Clinton was sworn in for a second term as president, a story about two Bend dogs placed on "doggie death row" for chasing livestock made headlines around the world.